 Most people are familiar with the basic principles driving today’s hottest big data and enterprise companies.
 But what’s really going on underneath the hood?
-In this session, Kleiner Perkins Caufield & Byers General Partner Michael Abbott unboxes a variety of startups in the space to examine the technology, architecture, and innovations they’ve harnessed to deliver superior products and services.
+In this session, Kleiner Perkins Caufield & Byers General Partner Michael Abbott speaks with Geoff Guerdat of the Gilt Groupe, Will Moss of Airbnb, and Emil Ong of Lookout, to unbox their respective companies and examine the technology, architecture, and innovations they’ve harnessed to deliver superior products and services.

 Mike Abbott joined Kleiner Perkins Caufield & Byers in 2011 and focuses on investments in the firm’s digital practice, helping entrepreneurs in the social, mobile and cloud computing sectors rapidly scale teams and ventures.
 Mike serves as an expert resource on enterprise infrastructure, cloud computing and “big data.”
 He also helps entrepreneurs win the race for talent in a hyper-competitive recruitment environment.